 Sonya Yoncheva’s extensive repertoire includes jewels of the Baroque canon, as well as works by Mozart, Verdi, Tchaikovsky, and Puccini.
 Celebrated for her distinctly beautiful voice and exceptional dramatic presence, Sonya is equally at home on the concert and recital stage, having performed to critical acclaim in several cities including Paris, Dresden, Baden-Baden, and Munich.

 Engagements of the 2019/2020 season include her title role debuts in a new production of Fedora at the Teatro alla Scala and in Manon Lescaut at the Metropolitan Opera; star turns as Imogene in Il pirata at the Teatro Real of Madrid, as Mimì in La bohème at the Royal Opera House Covent Garden, in the title roles of Médée at the Staatsoper Unter den Linden in Berlin, of Tosca at the Wiener Staatsoper as well as at the Bayerische Staatsoper in Munich, of Fedora at the Festival Radio France in Montpellier and of La traviata at the Maggio Musicale in Florence and the Arena di Verona.
-Sonya will also appear in concert at the Hamburg Elbphilharmonie, the Moscow Tchaikovsky Hall and the Sofia Philharmonic Hall, will bring her acclaimed Recital program Ad una Stella to the Palau de la Música in Barcelona and to the Verbier Festival and will present her concert program Summer Hits 1600 with the Lautten Compagney Berlin at the Salzburg Festival.
+Sonya will also appear in concert at the Hamburg Elbphilharmonie, the Moscow Tchaikovsky Hall and the Sofia Philharmonic Hall, will bring her acclaimed Recital program Ad una Stella to the Palau de la Música in Barcelona and to the Verbier Festival and will present her new solo concert program Summer Hits 1600 with the Lautten Compagney Berlin at the Salzburg Festival.

 Highlights of past seasons